 This morning we make our way from Berlin to Denmark’s harbor-side capital, Copenhagen.
 Get to know the group over dinner and head out into Copenhagen’s diverse nightlife – with live jazz, pumping clubs and chilled-out bars, there’s heaps of choice.

-- See the Little Mermaid, the Resistance Museum and the Royal Palace.
+- See the Little Mermaid, the Gefion Fountain and the Royal Palace.

 - Visit Frogner Park to see the Vigeland sculptures

 As Scandinavia’s oldest capital, Oslo is an easy-going city oozes culture and has some amazing museums to visit.

 This morning your Trip Manager will get you in the know on Oslo with an orientation tour of the city to get your bearings for a day of exploring.

 With free time, get inspired at Aker Brygge, Oslo’s cultural hub and central gathering spot for locals.
 Once an old ship yard, it’s now a popular shopping area with a sea-front promenade, galleries, cinemas and food stalls.
 Otherwise, find out about a fellow adventurer, Thor Heyerdahl at the Kon-Tiki Museum (no, it’s not ours!
 Kon-Tiki was the raft Heyerdahl used to cross the South Pacific) or explore the medieval dungeons, banquet halls and crypts of Akershus Castle.

 Tonight you could head out & meet some locals along the stunning new district around the Oslo Opera House.

 Cruise through Norway’s famous Telemark region and across the Hardangervidda, Europe’s largest mountain plateau.
 If you’re lucky, you might spot some wild animals.